dvcoolarun/Hospitals_Data/README.md

 * You also need to generate API key from the data.gov.in to use Particular API.

+* I stored the api_key in env variable and you need to save your in env variable and use them in settings.py.

+* Develop a Management command from which you get data and save it in DB.

 TODO
-* Need to add filters for Search
+* Need to add Search

-* Make the response time/load time faster
+* Hook the management command with cron job.